 A lifetime of Texas summers has made Cali Werner (formerly Roper) a heat training expert.
 So it’s meaningful that the Licensed Master Social Worker and 2020 Olympic Marathon Trials participant’s top summer training tip is to run with friends.
 “It is so incredibly easy to get burnt out in the brutal Houston heat,” Werner says.
 “Training buddies can help you to take your mind off of the fatigue, thirst, and chafing,” while also passing the time and offering a unique bond forged through shared miles.
-Until the global pandemic subsides, groups should stay small, masked up, and conscious of people around them.

 Know Your Hydration Needs

 Jacksonville-based Kelsey Beckmann, a registered dietician who owns Meteor Nutrition and also ran in February’s Olympic Marathon Trials, doesn’t gamble when it comes to hydration.
 “Dehydrated runners with just a 2% fluid loss decrease in performance by at least 6–7%, and fluid loss of 3% and greater is considered unsafe,” she warns.

 Prevent dehydration by calculating and meeting your daily hydration needs with Beckmann’s formula: Start with a baseline of drinking half your weight (in pounds) through fluids (in ounces).
 Then, calculate your hourly sweat rate by taking your pre-exercise weight minus your post exercise weight, plus fluid intake.
 Every pound lost during exercise equals 16 ounces.

 Post-run weight: 128 lbs.